javaidb/battery-soc-estimation-kf/README.md

 ### Prerequisites

 To run this project, you will need Python installed on your machine along with the required libraries.
+Current version utilizations neing utilzied locally are as follows:
+- Python (3.11.7)

-You can install the dependencies using the following command:
+Otherwise, you can install the dependencies using the following command:

 ```bash
 pip install -r requirements.txt